mcvinding/cluster-stat-workshop/tutorial.md

 If you are unfamiliar with FieldTrip, see if you can find 1) the sampling rate, 2) the start/stop time of the epoch, and 3) the actual M/EEG data?

 Visualising data is a good way to inspect M/EEG data.
 Use `ft_multiplotER` to plot the ERFs/ERPs.
 The plots show the averaged responses for all sensors of the given type.
 The plots are interactive.
-Use your courser to select channels and then click on them to open a new figure that zooms in on the selected channels.
+Use your curser to select channels and then click on them to open a new figure that zooms in on the selected channels.
 You can then highlight parts of the time-series in the same way to open a new figure that shows the topography of that time window.
 Use this to explore the evoked responses.

 This code will plot all subjects' responses in a single figure per condition (can be slow):